Changes in Star Wars re-releases: Legacy

+A number of errors remain in the latest version of the Star Wars films.
+For instance, Sebulba is unrendered in a brief shot in The Phantom Menace, which special-effects supervisor John Knoll called attention to in the film's 2001 DVD commentary.
+Craig Elvy of Screen Rant said, "This highlights how George Lucas' motivations for tweaking the Star Wars movies are more about improving and updating than removing imperfections".

 In 2019, Kathleen Kennedy, president of Lucasfilm since the 2012 acquisition of the company by Disney, stated that she would not make alterations to Lucas's original trilogy, because "those will always remain his."
 While promoting The Rise of Skywalker, director J. J. Abrams expressed his hopes that the original versions of the trilogy would be officially released, but said that the powers that be had told him "that that's not necessarily possible".
 On whether he thought the sequel trilogy should be altered at some point, Abrams stated, "I respect anyone who feels like they want to go back and adjust and add; I get that.
 But I also feel like ... [when] you're done with a thing, ... that's what it is."
-Contrarily, some media outlets have called for the climax of The Rise of Skywalker to be altered to show the Force spirits of the Jedi who aid Rey.
+Contrarily, some media outlets have called for the climax of The Rise of Skywalker to be altered to show the Force ghosts of the Jedi who aid Rey.
 Fan pleas for a director's cut of the film trended on social media following the release of Zack Snyder's Justice League.

-Some sources have incorrectly claimed the existence of other alternate versions of the films.
-In 2020, a YouTube clip purported to show an audience reaction to The Empire Strikes Backs twist ending, adding "Luke" to Vader's famous "I am your father" line—a common false memory of the dialogue.
-Additionally, in May 2021, The Rise of Skywalker was misbelieved to have been color corrected on Disney+ to reduce its green hue, apparently due to confusion over whether Night Shift software was active.
-Following the release of many Marvel Cinematic Universe films in the IMAX format on Disney+, SlashGear suggested that The Force Awakens's IMAX version could be released in the future.

-In early 2023, InsideTheMagic.com reported that some fans were disappointed that Lucasfilm had apparently chosen to ignore a fan theory (seeded and endorsed by Lucasfilm Animation creative head Dave Filoni) regarding clone trooper Captain Rex appearing in Return of the Jedi as a Rebel soldier, suggesting that the film could be modified to canonize this premise.
-We Got This Covered reported that there was increased fan interest in a "definitive edition" of the films to improve dated visual effects.

 In 2023, when asked if he had the clout to influence Lucasfilm to release the original cuts of the original trilogy, The Mandalorian creator Jon Favreau answered, "Do you think anybody but ... the people who grew up with it ... would care?"
 He went on to explain his view that "younger people have a whole different perception of what Star Wars is."

-Contrarily, a Giant Freakin Robot article argues that fans "have been begging for a high-definition version of the pre-Special Edition Star Wars trilogy for years".
+When asked about the possibility of releasing the original versions in 2024, Lucas reiterated, "I'm a firm believer that the director or the writer or the filmmaker should have a right to have his movie be the way he wants it."
+In early 2025, the British Film Institute announced that it would screen the original film in its unaltered form at a film festival that June, which Kennedy attended.
+Some reviewers noted that it felt like a completely different film than what they were used to, opining that it had an aesthetic low quality without the minor technological improvements of later versions.
+Film critic Robbie Collin cited the analogue aesthetic as lending humor to comedic interactions between C-3PO and R2-D2 and wrote that the Death Star control panels looked like "wooden boards with lights stuck on" and were thus "better attuned to the frequency of make-believe".